amalss18/amalss18.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: asebasti [at] andrew [dot] cmu [dot] edu

 profile:
   align: right
-  image: prof_pic.jpg
+  image: amal_edit.jpeg
   image_circular: false # crops the image to make it circular

-  address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+cv_pdf: Amal_Curriculum_Vitae.pdf

-news: true  # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a PhD student in the department of Mechanical Engineering at Carnegie Mellon Univeristy.
+I am advised by [Venkat Viswanathan](https://www.andrew.cmu.edu/user/venkatv/index.html#).
+I have a Bachelors and Masters in Aerospace Engineering from IIT Bombay, where I was advised by [Prabhu Ramachandran](https://www.aero.iitb.ac.in/~prabhu/).

+I currently work on using scientific machine learning to accelerate multiphysics simulations.
+In the past I've worked on modelling surface tension using Smoothed Particle Hydrodynamics.

+My interests broadly lie in the fields of scientific computing, machine learning, PDE solving and fluid dynamics.

+<h1 class="post-title"> CV <a href="{{ page.cv_pdf | prepend: 'assets/pdf/' | relative_url}}" target="_blank" rel="noopener noreferrer" class="float"><i class="fas fa-file-pdf"></i></a></h1>